-I am available for school assemblies, class presentations, and class activities in and around Clarkston, Washington, and Lewiston, Idaho.
+I am available for school assemblies, class presentations, and class activities in and around Eastern Washington.

 Not in the area?
 No problem!
 Contact me about setting up a class presentation via Zoom.
 I may also be available to travel for your event.

 Here is the transcript for Story Magic and the Writing Process:

 Hello.
 I’m Laurel Gale and today I want to talk Story Magic and the writing process.
 I have three writing tips to share with you today, but before I dive into those, I want to take a moment to tell you about my book, Story Magic.

 Story Magic is about a girl named Kaya.
 She lives in a world where there are these invisible creatures called listeners.
 Listeners have magical abilities, and they like stories.
 People have figured out that if they tell a listener a story, and the listener likes the story, the listener will grant magic to the storyteller.
 This is called story magic.
 But there’s a catch.
 Only members of the Story Magicians Guild are allowed to practice story magic, and girls are never allowed to join.
 Kaya’s older brother teaches her a little magic anyway, and then he goes missing, and Kaya thinks it might be her fault, so she goes on a big dangerous mission to rescue him.

 [“Gale crafts a heartwarming tale around a courageous heroine and an unshakeable truth: Stories have a magic all their own and the people who tell them can change the world.
 Readers will love Kaya’s growth from an uncertain novice to a confident, caring storytelling and magician.” – Sarah McGuire, author of The Flight of Swan.]